 Switzerland has one of the most diverse and vibrant culinary scenes in the world.
 Whether you are enjoying the ski slopes or grabbing takeaways in the city, great dining experiences are rarely more than a short walk away.
-As if being a literal melting pot of local creations and Italian, French, Austrian and German cuisine, restaurants and take-aways serve up ethnic foods and modern fusion to suit the most adventurous palate.
+In addition to being a literal melting pot of local creations and Italian, French, Austrian and German cuisine, Swiss restaurants and take-aways also serve up ethnic foods and modern fusion to suit the most adventurous palate.

 A food lover’s paradise?
 For those with a very healthy bank balance - it certainly is.
 But don’t let the high cost of eating out in Switzerland limit you to home food, leftovers and hanging out in your living room.
 There are numerous ways to enjoy great dining at prices that can match (or beat) those in other countries.
 You can find some of them here.